-The roaring sound of swinging big band music in full flight is one of the most impressive sounds in all of jazz history.
+The roar of swinging big band music in full flight is one of the most impressive sounds in all of jazz history.

-In this article, we’re going to check out some of the best big band music in history and the bands – and bandleaders – responsible for them.
+In this article, we’re going to check out some of the best big band music in history, via the celebrated bands famous bandleaders responsible for them.

 Jazz bands have nearly always come in all manner of shapes and sizes.
 Some of the genre’s most famous albums have been made by intimate trios, duos and even solo musicians.

 At the other end of the ensemble spectrum, providing almost unrivalled power and dynamic range, is big band music.